-Join Aaron Quigley for an in-depth discussion in this video Exploring the workspace, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Exploring the workspace, part of Learning Captivate 8.

 Now that we've created our first responsive project, let's take a few minutes to become familiar with the layout of Captivate 8.
 If you've worked in previous versions of Captivate, you'll notice there's a lot of differences between the navigation and the menus of Captivate 8 versus its predecessors.
 Let's go and take a look at a few of those now.
 Starting in the upper left hand corner, we have a drop down for slides.
 Using this drop down menu, I can add a variety of slide types straight to my project including content slides, blank slides, question slides.
 I can even add a software simulation directly into my Captivate 8 Responsive Project, or even a video demo.